Master of Science in Computing

 • Learn about mobile app development, but also how the current hardware can be used, i.e. learn how to use the built-in sensors; linking of devices, i.e. smartwatches, etc.; integration of mobile with the web and cloud

-• Gain a practical understanding of how to research and master technical issues, analyse and present your findings coherently, and document your work in a professional manner.
+• Gain a practical understanding of how to research and master technical issues, analyze and present your findings coherently, and document your work in a professional manner.

 • Explore the theories of cyber & information security with the practical aspects of secure programming.